tock/tock/doc/reference/trd-appid.md

-The mechanism by which kernel modules gain access to `TbfHeaderV2Credentials` with which to construct `ShortID`s for access tables is outside of scope for this document and are system-specific.
+The mechanism by which kernel modules gain access to `TbfHeaderV2Credentials` with which to construct `ShortID`s for access tables is outside of scope for this document and is system-specific.
 The structure implementing `Verifier` and `Compress` typically has additional traits or methods that expose these.